petenorth/angular-5-example/README.md

 This project takes the output of ng create angular-example and adds the necessary software artifacts that enable a production grade deployment to Openshift.
 The container image deployed to Openshift is the output of the ng build command copied into a base Nginx image.

+The build process is defined via a Jenkins pipeline definition.
+This pipeline definition has separate stages for checkout, test, lint, build and the final image build.
+All of these stages apart from the final image build stage are executed within the slave image (described later).

 NOTE - an alternative source to image based approach is also available (see README-s2i.md).
 The following files are ONLY used with the source to image approach:

 * .s2i/bin/assemble